jguerrerovid/vidsigner_documentation/docs/2-Integration Guides/3-integration-vidwallet.md

 ---
-id: integration-app2app
+id: integration-vidwallet
-title: Integration in the App to App Case
+title: Integration of VIDwallet
 ---

 # Requesting credentials in the wallet from your app (app2app)